ricoberger/parca-operator/README.md

 [pull-based ingestion](https://www.parca.dev/docs/ingestion#pull-based) via
 Custom Resource Definitions.

+> [!NOTE]
-> **Note:** The Parca Operator is work in progress.
-While I plan to add support
+> The Parca Operator is work in progress.
+While I plan to add support for the
-> for the deployment of the Parca Server and Parca Agent, these features are not
+> deployment of the Parca Server and Parca Agent, these features are not
 > implemented yet.
 >
 > This means, that the Parca Operator can currently only be used to configure